reactioncommerce/reaction-component-library/package/src/components/InventoryStatus/v1/InventoryStatus.md

 ### Overview
-The `InventoryStatus` displays a low inventory warning when the `isLowInventoryQuantity` prop is true.
+The `InventoryStatus` displays a low inventory warning when the `isLowQuantity` prop is true.

 ### Usage

-An inventory warning will be rendered when the `isLowInventoryQuantity` prop is `true`, and does not render when a product has a normal inventory level.
+An inventory warning will be rendered when the `isLowQuantity` prop is `true`, and does not render when a product has a normal inventory level.

 #### Backorder
 ```jsx